This section sets out our policy for degree apprenticeships from September 2022.

 This policy applies to all submissions relating to degree apprenticeships from 7 September 2022 (cycle 43).

 The only exception is where such a submission relates to a previously returned case which was submitted in line with the outgoing degree apprenticeships policy.
 In such circumstances, we will accept a resubmission based on the outgoing policy until the apprenticeship is approved.

 The introduction of the new policy does not mean that all existing degree apprenticeships need to be compliant with it by September 2022.
-Instead, they will need to become compliant as and when revisions to them are submitted from September 2022 onwards.
-Such revisions could be triggered either by us following a route review or by a stakeholder via our revisions, adjustments and dispensations (RAD) process.
+Instead, existing apprenticeships need to become compliant with the new policy as and when revisions to them are submitted from September 2022 onwards.
+Such revisions could be triggered either by us following a route review or by a stakeholder via our change process.

 There is no requirement to mandate a qualification in a Level 6 or Level 7 apprenticeship.
-However, it is possible to mandate a degree where this is desired by employers, subject to certain criteria being met.
-Under the outgoing policy, the same criteria for mandating a qualification apply to all levels of apprenticeship.
-Under the new policy, a single new criterion, focused on current labour market requirements, is used to determine this for degree apprenticeships as follows:
+However, it is possible to mandate a degree where this is desired by employers, where it meets our criterion, focused on current labour market requirements and is applied as follows:

 To determine whether an occupation is a degree or master’s level entry occupation, we will use the following evidence sources: